Subnetting (IPv4)

 - Usable: 64 - 2 = 62 Hosts

-2. Finding the "Magic Number" (Size of each Subnet)
+2. Finding the "Magic Number" (Block Size in the Interesting Octet)

 Method 1 (Binary Place):